elementor/elementor/readme.txt

 = THE #1 WEB CREATION PLATFORM, POWERING OVER 10M WEBSITES WORLDWIDE. =

 Elementor is the leading website building platform for WordPress, enabling web creators to build professional, pixel-perfect websites with an intuitive visual builder.
-Quickly create amazing websites for your clients or your business with complete control over every piece without writing a single line of code.
+Quickly create amazing websites for your clients or your business with complete control over every piece, without writing a single line of code.
 Join a vast community of web creators from all around the world who deliver exceptional websites using Elementor.

 [Check out Elementor Website Builder](https://go.elementor.com/wp-repo-description-tab-homepage-check-out-elementor-website-builder/).